snap-stanford/ogb-web/_docs/kddcup2021/participate.md

 #### **Team registration**: Deadline April 30th, 2021
 ##### **[Google form](https://docs.google.com/forms/d/e/1FAIpQLSep990DhDqzkz8DZ4_6LU9aqbpk9iua2cniPAg7v-7GY4Jpwg/viewform)**
 **Every team must be registered through the Google form in order to be eligible for the subsequent test submissions.**
-**For each dataset, no members can be shared across different teams.
-If your team wants to work on multiple datasets, you will need to register separately.**
+For each dataset, no members can be shared across different teams.
+If your team wants to work on multiple datasets, you will need to register separately.
+Each team can have at most 10 members.
-**For each email address, please do NOT register more than once per dataset.**
+For each email address, please do NOT register more than once per dataset.
 In the Google form, you will need to fill in the following information.

 - **Email:** Your own email address that you check daily.